Scoring genre clarity...

 Quick text summary

-Blockstorm scored 72/100 on Steam Analyser — Good for a Steam capsule.
+Blockstorm scored 72/100 on Steam Analyzer — Good for a Action capsule.
 Top priority fix: [genre_clarity] Integrate a visually distinctive block-destruction element into the composition—such as a character mid-construction or surrounded by fragmented building blocks—to communicate the unique building mechanic that differentiates Blockstorm from standard FPS games.

 Capsule scores by dimension